Jillian's: History

 In August 2001, the LA area Jillian's was seen on GSN as Jeffrey Ross hosted in between episode spots for one week during GSN's Let's Make a Deal-a-thon, the week GSN started airing LMAD reruns.

 On May 25, 2004, Jillian's Entertainment Holdings, Inc. filed for Chapter 11 bankruptcy and arranged to sell its assets.
 Nine of the Jillian's locations and the Jillian's tradename were sold to Dave & Buster's.
 At least some of these locations were eventually converted to operation under the Dave & Buster's name, and some were rebranded as "Dave & Buster's Grand Sports Cafe".

 In 2009, D&B, which itself was going through the process of being sold from one venture capital firm to another, sold the rights to the name to Gemini Investors.
 That company later established JBC Entertainment Holdings, Inc. to operate these locations.

 Many of the locations no longer exist: the location at Neonopolis in downtown Las Vegas (which closed in 2008 after also being used as a concert venue) and the location at Peabody Place in Memphis, Tennessee, which shut down in 2009, and the Jillian's of Boardman Township, Ohio at the Southern Park Mall was closed down on January 30, 2011, but for reasons unknown, in the old Woolworth building.

 The location in Charlotte, North Carolina closed down in February 2010.
 The Cleveland Heights, Ohio location also closed on February 20, 2011, and was converted into Myxx, a tapas bar, by its owner.

-The location in Seattle was closed in 2012.
-The location in Peoria, Illinois closed May 2013.
-The location in Chesapeake, Virginia was closed July 28, 2014, then reopened as GameWorks on August 1, 2014.
-On January 6, 2016, Inside Universal reported that the Jillian's Hi-Life Lanes location in Universal City had closed and will be replaced by Jimmy Buffett's Margaritaville.
+GameWorks Entertainment acquired the Seattle, San Francisco, and Chesapeake Jillian's locations along with the Jillian's Hi-Life Lanes location in Universal City in October 2011.

+All of them later closed between 2014 & 2018, with the Chesapeake Jillian's becoming GameWorks (subsequently closed in 2020) on August 1, 2014, the Universal City location being replaced with Jimmy Buffett's Margaritaville in 2016, & the San Francisco Jillan's becoming Tabletop Tap House (a hipster-styled similar joint).

+Around the same time as GameWorks acquired the 4 locations from JBC Entertainment Holdings, the Jillian's Indianapolis location closed after they were evicted by the landlord for not paying rent the year prior & bills in April, with the bowling alley & arcade eventually auctioned off.

+In May 2013, the Jillian's Sports Grille location in Peoria, Illinois closed, and was eventually replaced by Marshalls.

 In 2017, the Worcester, Massachusetts location closed, and the original Jillian's in Boston was converted into Lucky Strike Social, even though it kept the Jillian's branding.

-In 2018, the San Francisco Jillian's was converted into Tabletop Tap House, a hipster-styled similar joint.
+After the San Francisco Jillian's was converted into Tabletop Tap House in 2018, the Jillian's brand no longer exists.